UM-Bridge/umbridge/hpc/README.md

 # README

-This load balancer allows any UM-Bridge client to request model evaluations from many parallel instances of a UM-Bridge model server running on an HPC system.
-To the client, it behaves like a regular UM-Bridge server.
-When it receives model evaluation requests, it will adaptively spawn model server instances on the HPC system, and forward evaluation requests to them.
-To the model server, the load balancer therefore appears as a regular UM-Bridge client.
+This load balancer allows any scaling up UM-Bridge applications to HPC systems.
+To the client, it behaves like a regular UM-Bridge server, except that i can process concurrent model evaluation requests.
+When it receives requests, it will adaptively spawn model server instances on the HPC system, and forward evaluation requests to them.
+To each model server instance, the load balancer in turn appears as a regular UM-Bridge client.

 ## Installation

-1. **Building the load balancer**
+1. **Build the load balancer**

    Clone the UM-Bridge repository.